pantheon-systems/documentation/source/content/advanced-global-cdn.md

 ### Enterprise blue/green deployment support

-- Support for blue/green deployment<Popover title="Blue/Green Deployment" content="With a blue/green deployment strategy, the new version of your application is released alongside the current version.
+Support for blue/green deployment<Popover title="Blue/Green Deployment" content="With a blue/green deployment strategy, the new version of your application is released alongside the current version.
 After you conduct appropriate tests, traffic is switched to the new version." /> CI/CD processes that enable continuous testing and deployment and/or always ready disaster recovery.

 ### Additional Features from WAF/IO

-- Efficient image optimization (<abbr title="image optimization">IO</abbr>) at the edge
+- Efficient <abbr title="Image Optimization">IO</abbr> at the edge

- With image optimization images render quickly from the edge, offloading work from your servers and adding resilience to your site.
+ With **Image Optimization** images render quickly from the edge offloading work from your servers and adding resilience to your site.
 IO supports a number of formats including animated GIFs.

 - Layer 7/Enterprise DDoS protection & mitigation

  Application-layer (OSI layer 7) protection simplifies event monitoring and mitigation without requiring changes that introduce latency.

 - OWASP & WAF rules for Drupal/WordPress

-  Support for Open Web Application Security Project (**OWASP**) WordPress and Drupal rules helps you monitor and address the most commonly seen application risks for these popular CMSes.
-Examples include SQL injection and cross-site scripting (XSS) vulnerabilities.
+  Support for <abbr title="Open Web Application Security Project">OWASP</abbr> WordPress and Drupal rules helps you monitor and address the most commonly seen application risks for these popular CMSes.
+Examples include SQL injection and <abbr title="Cross-Site Scripting">XSS</abbr> vulnerabilities.

 - Custom/Comprehensive WAF services

-  Our Web Application Firewall (WAF) inspects each packet in detail to block malicious traffic and is fine-tuned for WordPress and Drupal.
+  Our Web Application Firewall (**WAF**) inspects each packet in detail to block malicious traffic and is fine-tuned for WordPress and Drupal.

 - Advanced bot detection & mitigation (Available as an add-on)